Eight Steps for One Great-Looking Lawn Restoration

 Step 3: Build Good Chemistry

 Want your yard to love you back?
-You need good chemistry.
-Test your soil’s PH levels.
+You need good chemistry, so test your soil’s PH levels.
 If your soil’s pH levels are too high or too low, many nutrients cannot get to the grass.
-There are a few ways to test it at home, but the easiest is to use a pH soil tester you can purchase at any home and garden center, or use a professional lawn care service.
+There are a few ways to test at home, but the easiest are either a pH soil tester you can purchase at any home and garden center or hire a professional lawn care service.

 Step 4: Feed It

 Fertilizer does wonders for starving yards.
-To create a healthy lawn, use a slow-release fertilizer.
-Be careful about how much you use.
-Too much could lead to rapid grass growth and disease, or roll into storm drains.
+To restore your lawn to its healthy best, use a slow-release fertilizer and be careful about how much you use.
+Using too much could lead to nitrogen burning and disease, or fertilizer leaching into storm drains.

 If you tested your soil, make sure you apply the fertilizer recommended by the results.
 If you didn’t test your soil, apply a slow-release fertilizer with a nitrogen-phosphorus-potassium ratio of 3-1-1.

-Seeding your yard?
+Seeding your yard as part of your lawn renovation?
 Add fertilizer a week prior and water it into the soil.

 Step 5: Keep Your Invisible Friends Happy

 Your yard is a living, breathing community filled with billions of microbes and microscopic organisms per handful of soil.
-Keep them happy and well fed on soil that has 2–5% organic material, and they’ll keep your grass green and healthy.
+Keep them happy and well fed on soil that has 2–5% organic material, and they’ll help restore your lawn and keep it green and healthy.

 Step 6: Air it Out

-Some yards are so starved for attention and oxygen, you just need to literally poke them to make them feel alive again.
-By using a core aerator your lawn, you create space in your soil that allow grass roots to grow deeper, and receive more fertilizer and organic matter they need to thrive.
+Some lawns are so starved for attention and oxygen, you just need to literally poke them to speed up the renovation process.
+By using a core aerator on your yard, you create space in your soil that allows grass roots to grow deeper, and receive more fertilizer and organic matter they need to thrive.
 Read our article on the best time to aerate your yard.

 Step 7: Spread Some Grass Seed